zdgeier/Jamsync/README.md

 ### Implementation

-Jamsync is being written from scratch in [Golang](https://go.dev/) and uses [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) to store projects and change information. [gRPC](https://grpc.io/) and [Protocol buffers](https://developers.google.com/protocol-buffers) are used for
+Jamhub is being written from scratch in [Golang](https://go.dev/) and uses [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) to store projects and change information. [gRPC](https://grpc.io/) and [Protocol buffers](https://developers.google.com/protocol-buffers) are used for